TBau23/collabcanvas/NOTES_N_FIXES.md

 -- "Also, I need to handle ellipses correctly - their x/y is the center, not top-left!"
    ---> check this, might make ai layouts tough
 -- make hand tool look like a hand
+-- show dimensions when selected and dynamically as resizing